Or search by topic

-This problem requires children to utilise their knowledge of number bonds in an unusual context and requires them to explain and reason through their solutions.
+This problem requires children to utilise their knowledge of number bonds in an unusual context, and offers the opportunity for them to explain and reason through their solutions.

 Before tackling Number Balance, pupils will need practical experience of working with balances, if possible.

-In the main challenge, you may want the children to work on mini-whiteboards so they are confident to note down their ideas.
 After leaving time for them to work on this, bring them together and discuss their solutions.
 You could ask pairs to write up some solutions on individual strips of paper which can be stuck on the board.
 You could follow on by looking for patterns in the solutions, which may lead to the children suggesting other possibilities.
-Alternatively (or in addition) you could focus on the number sentences that can be written from the pupils' solutions.
+Alternatively (or as well) you could focus on the number sentences that can be written from the pupils' solutions.

 Can you tell me how a balance works?

 How can you tell from the pictures which side we need to add a weight to?

 What is the total of the weights on this side?